Riding The Stunning Verde Canyon Railroad – a Top USA Attraction

 Our carriage had loads of energy.

-I’m not sure if it was the $16 bottle of wines everyone seemed to have on their tables, or just the natural spirit of the experience bringing out the joy.
+I’m not sure if it was the $16 bottle of wines everyone seemed to have on their tables, or just the natural spirit of the unique experience bringing out the joy.

 We were probably the youngest on the train, but everyone was friendly and curious and kind to the girls.
 Like all good train journeys we struck up many conversations with strangers who felt like friends.